 For people who normally eat many processed and prepared foods, the onion soup diet plan may deliver more vitamins and minerals because it calls for so many fresh vegetables.
-According to MyPyramid, eating more vegetables and fruits can reduce risks of cancer, diabetes, stroke, heart disease, bone loss and kidney stones.
 For short-term weight loss, the onion soup diet often proves to be successful due to the very low calorie count it allows each day.

 Although it can meet the objective of helping you lose weight, the onion soup diet is not a nutritionally sound or healthy way to do so.
 It doesn’t call for servings from every major food group and does not provide all essential nutrients that the body needs to function at its best.
 Additionally, the restrictive and limiting nature of the diet make it unsustainable in the long term, meaning that most of the weight it takes off is likely to come back on in a short period of time.

 The onion soup diet calls for participants to eat the homemade, onion-based soup every day as their main meal item.
 EveryDiet.org details the rest of the instructions.
 On Day 1, fruit is also allowed, except for bananas.
 On Day 2, vegetables are permitted.
 Day 3 allows fruits and vegetables, and Day 4 also allows skim milk.
 Followers may eat tomatoes and some meat or fish on Day 5, beef and vegetables on Day 6 and brown rice, vegetables and fruit juice on the last day.